 The other is… France.

-Since I was about 13 or 14 years old, I have been fascinated with ‘La France’.
+Since I was about 13 or 14 years old, I have been fascinated with everything French.
 I don’t know where or how it started, but as a high school kid, I tried to teach myself French with an audio cassette and textbook, I watched movies set in France, I collected magazine pictures of southern France’s quaint countryside, I bought books on France and other random French-related things like my Eiffel Tower bookends!
-I wanted to study fashion design in France and so I studied French at university in the hope of moving there with some ability to communicate.
+I wanted to study fashion design in France and so I studied French at university in the hopes of moving there with some ability to communicate.
 However, that’s as far as my dream got.
-Somewhere along the way (while studying French and Japanese at uni), my focus shifted to Japan, and well, here we are.
+Somewhere along the way, while studying French and Japanese at university, my focus shifted to Japan, and well, here we are.

 My French obsession has stayed alive all these years, although I’m yet to actually visit the country.
 If anything, I love having it as a ‘dream’; it’s something I can look forward to in the future.
 And every now and then, I experience something that re-boosts this dream.